Patent Retrieval: A Literature Review: Patent Retrieval Methods

-TAR, like PR, is a total-recall task where it is required to find all relevant documents to the search request with reasonable effort (time and cost).
-TAR is thus a human-in-the-loop process where a human expert manually annotates a subset of the documents as relevant or irrelevant.
+Technology assisted review, like patent retrieval, is a total-recall task where it is required to find all relevant documents to the search request with reasonable effort (time and cost).
+It is thus a human-in-the-loop process where a human expert manually annotates a subset of the documents as relevant or irrelevant.
 The underlying algorithm subsequently builds a ranking model by training on such annotations and uses this model to promote more relevant results and demote irrelevant ones as more documents are searched and annotated.
 This process stops when enough results are obtained.
 Typically, these algorithms utilize techniques such as continuous active learning combined with Boolean search in order to develop and adapt the ranking model \cite{grossman2011technology}.

-Several questions still need to be addressed when it comes to investigating TAR protocols applicability to PR, as these protocols were only evaluated in ad hoc search scenarios.
-The complexity of patents terminology and availability of multiple sources of metadata would, likely, demonstrate many opportunities for adaptation and modifications to the current TAR protocols.
+Several questions still need to be addressed when it comes to investigating technology assisted review protocols applicability to patent retrieval, as these protocols were only evaluated in ad hoc search scenarios.
+The complexity of patents terminology and availability of multiple sources of metadata would, likely, demonstrate many opportunities for adaptation and modifications to the current technology assisted review protocols.